 For PhD students it is a good opportunity to give a boost to your dissertation in a short period of time.
 Rediscover that writing a PhD thesis can progress smoothly and is fun.

-Feel free to send us an e-mail if you would like to get more info about the program.
+Feel free to send us an e-mail if you would like to get more info about the program and/or distance coaching.

 ‘The set-up is fantastic, a good and well thought through balance between highly professional approach and personal touch, structure and flexibility, possibility for sociality and solitude.
 The setting contributed to enhanced sense of revitalization, centeredness and invigoration, combined with the enjoyment of interacting with inspiring individuals from different countries.
 Professionally, the stay was amazingly helpful for my writing, in ways that I did not expect and had not experienced before, although this is not my first writing retreat.
 There was a feeling of magical proliferation of ideas, new connections and analytical points from the first to the last day – I could not stop working – and the work was not exhausting but rather rejuvenating.’
 Prof. dr. Venka Simovska, Denmark